Published: October 6, 2021

-Comment from Jason James, Relationship Manager, Unity Trust Bank
+Comment from Jason James, Relationship Manager, Unity Trust Bank, on responsible finance.

 Statistics recently published by membership body, Responsible Finance, reported that CDFIs provided more than £250 million of loans before and during the pandemic.
 This economic fuel has meant that many businesses and social enterprises have been able to survive, stabilise and even prosper during the pandemic, in spite of the challenges thrown at them.